 We slowly picked up the pieces.
 You don’t want to hear that time heals, as it doesn’t make it go away, but it does help.
 Some days you just put one foot in front of the other.
 We did not want to try again, then one day….we did.
 We researched, fought doctors, appealed insurance, and then scheduled a pre-pregnancy transabdominal cerclage surgery (TAC) with Dr. Haney.
 It was the best choice we ever made.

 As the anniversary of their birth approached, I wanted to do something.
 I did a vision board.
 I consulted a nutritionist.
 I did yoga for fertility.
 I am forever grateful for the women at Pulling Down the Moon.
 They helped me heal.
 They helped me be at peace.
 PDtM, along with all the wonderful women who joined “a club that no one wants to join”, helped me not only survive, but gave me the strength to try again.

 We had two subsequent failures.
 We were not sure if we wanted to continue to try.
 Five months after my surgery, I was surprised to find out we were five weeks pregnant.
 Naturally, for the first time in our lives–after loss, after failures, after surgeries, after everything–we had a chance for a rainbow.

 It was like walking a tightrope for nine months, but I knew with the TAC that I had a 90% chance of a full-term pregnancy despite PCOS, IF, and IC.
 I am a different person now.
 I would not wish the experience on anyone, but everyone has their own journey and I am able to share mine to help others.
-Our four year journey for a family was completed on May 6, 2014 when Gavin arrived at 37.5 weeks.
+Our five year journey for a family was completed on May 6, 2014 when Gavin arrived at 37.5 weeks.
 When you see me at the office and I listen to your journey, please know that I do understand.